-- (1) The Minister shall designate an authority responsible for ensuring that the International Aeronautical Telecommunication Service is conducted in accordance with these Regulations. - (2) Occasional infringement of the procedures prescribed by these Regulations shall be dealt with by direct communication, immediately, between the parties concerned either by correspondence or by personal contact, where the infringement is not of a serious nature.
+(1) The Minister shall designate an authority responsible for ensuring that the IATS is conducted in accordance with these Regulations.

+(2) Any occasional infringement of the procedures prescribed by these Regulations shall be dealt with by direct communication, immediately, between the parties concerned either by correspondence or by personal contact, where the infringement is not of a serious nature.

-- (3) Where the Authority determines that a serious and repeated infringement has occurred at a station, the person in charge of the station shall make available to the authority only representations relating to the infringements. - (4) The authority designated under subregulation (1) shall exchange information relating the performance of systems of communication, radio navigation, operation and maintenance or unusual transmission phenomena.
+(3) Where the authority determines that a serious and repeated infringement has occurred at a station, the person in charge of the station shall make available to the authority only representations relating to the infringements.

+(4) The authority designated under subregulation (1) shall exchange information relating the performance of systems of communication, radio navigation, operation and maintenance or unusual transmission phenomena.